sendailogic/sendailogic.github.io/sendailogic-hugo-source/content/publications.md

 aliases = [ "/tanaka/publications" ]
 +++

+## 2022
+- Infinite games, inductive definitions and transfinite recursion.
+[Computability Theory and Foundations of Mathematics 2019 (Wuhan), World-Scientific (2022), 47-78.]
+Kazuyuki Tanaka, Keisuke Yoshii

+- On one-variable fragments of modal μ-calculus.
+[Computability Theory and Foundations of Mathematics 2019 (Wuhan), World-Scientific (2022), 17-45.]
+Leonardo Pacheco, Wenjuan Li, Kazuyuki Tanaka

+- On the Degrees of Ignorance: via Epistemic Logic and μ-Calculus.
+[Proc. of SOCREAL2022 (2022), 74-78.]
+Leonardo Pacheco, Kazuyuki Tanaka

+- The Alternation Hierarchy of the μ-Calculus over Weakly Transitive Frames.
+[WoLLIC 2022, LNCS 13468, 207-220, 2022.]
+Leonardo Pacheco, Kazuyuki Tanaka

 ## 2021
 - The eigen-distribution for multi-branching weighted trees on independent distributions.
 [Methodology and Computing in Applied Probability, Springer (2021), to appear.]
 Weiguang Peng, NingNing Peng, Kazuyuki Tanaka
-- Infinite games, inductive definitions and transfinite recursion.
-[Computability Theory and Foundations of Mathematics 2019 (Wuhan), World-Scientific (2021), to appear.]
-Kazuyuki Tanaka, Keisuke Yoshii
-- On one-variable fragments of modal μ-calculus.
-[Computability Theory and Foundations of Mathematics 2019 (Wuhan), World-Scientific (2021), to appear.]
-Leonardo Pacheco, Wenjuan Li, Kazuyuki Tanaka

 ## 2018
 - Alternation hierarchies and fragments of modal mu-calculus.
 [RIMS Kokyuroku 2083 (2018), 98--110.]
 Wenjuan Li, Yasuhiko Omata, Kazuyuki Tanaka